dracupid/nobone/readme.md

 <pre><code class="lang-coffee">{
     url: &#39;It is not optional, String or Url Object.&#39;
     body: true # Other than return `res` with `res.body`, return `body` directly.
+    redirect: 0 # Max times of auto redirect.
+If 0, no auto redirect.
     res_encoding:
         &#39;auto&#39; # set null to use buffer, optional.
         It supports GBK, Shift_JIS etc.